 What is the best safari in Sri Lanka?
 It is a hard question: the most popular one Yala, the second largest national park in Sri Lanka.
-It is bordering the Indian Ocean and features habitat comparable to the one in East Africa.
+It is bordering the Indian Ocean and features a habitat comparable to the one in East Africa.
 If you, however, don’t like the crowds, the Minneriya National park is a great alternative: The park is known for an event referred to as The Gathering, during which in which hundreds of elephants make the trip during the dry season (July to early November) to an ancient reservoir.

 Minneriya National park

 Minneriya National park is situated in the North Central Province of Sri Lanka.
-The 180 kilometers takes about five and half hours to drive from Colombo.
+The 180 kilometers takes about five and a half hours to drive from Colombo.
 If you want to spend some time in Sri Lanka Capital before getting to the wild, check out my other post One Day in Colombo.

-It is good to know, that there is a neighboring national park called Kadulla.
+It is good to know that there is a neighboring national park called Kadulla.
 The elephants tend to move in herds between the two parks, so it is worth checking with the local guides what is the best place to go at the moment.
 The area of Minneriya National park is 88, 9 square kilometers, and are of Kadulla park is 66km square kilometers.

 Entry fees to Minneriya National park

 The national park’s faunal species include 24 species of mammals, 160 species of birds, 9 species of amphibians, 25 species of reptiles, 26 species of fish, and 75 species of butterflies.
-The mammals include Elephants, Leopards, Sloth Bear, Spotted Deer, Wild Buffalo, Wild Pig and two main kinds of monkeys (purple-faced langur and toque macaque).
+The mammals include Elephants, Leopards, Sloth Bear, Spotted Deer, Wild Buffalo, Wild Pig, and two main kinds of monkeys (purple-faced langur and toque macaque).